Codeception/Codeception/docs/06-ReusingTestCode.md

 ### Additional options

-Another option to extend standard module functionality is to create helper inherited from the module.
+Another option to extend standard module functionality is to create a helper inherited from the module.

 ```php
 <?php